-11. Play in the Falling Leaves
+19. Play in the Falling Leaves

 The autumn wouldn’t be complete without at least one romp in the fall leaves.
-Our family loves to jump in the leaves, count, and catch falling leaves, and we have a whole slew of other fun ways to play in fall leaves that the entire family, or class, can enjoy.
+Our family loves to jump in the leaves, count, and catch falling leaves, and we have a whole slew of other fun ways to play outside in the fall leaves that the entire family, or class, can enjoy.

-12. Bake Pumpkin Bread
+20. Bake Pumpkin Bread

 Who doesn’t love the smell of pumpkin baking in the fall?
 Pumpkin pies and pumpkin bread are two of the most classic pumpkin recipes.
 Learn how to make homemade pumpkin puree to give each of your fall recipes a fresh autumn taste.

 My family’s favorite pumpkin recipe is pumpkin cranberry bread.
 Try it today!
 I guarantee your family will clamor for its tangy-sweet goodness every autumn, just as mine does!